JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 	DataFrame({Int64, Float64}, ["A", "B"], 10)
 	DataFrame({Int64, Float64}, Index(["A", "B"]), 10) # STILL NEED TO MAKE THIS WORK

-A more uniquely Julian way of creating `DataFrame`'s exploits Julia's ability to quote `Expression`'s in order to produce behavior like R's delayed evaluation strategy.
+A more uniquely Julian way of creating `DataFrame` exploits Julia's ability to quote `Expression` in order to produce behavior like R's delayed evaluation strategy.

 	df = DataFrame(quote
 	 				 A = rand(5)